gbv/jskos/jskos.md

 type    string  the value "Manifest" items   array   list of IIIF Canvas objects

-Additional properties MUST follow the IIIF Presentation API specification.
+Additional fields MUST follow the IIIF Presentation API specification.
 In contrast to IIIF, the fields `label` and `id` are not required but RECOMMENDED by JSKOS.
 JSKOS applications MAY limit the set of supported fields instead of fully implementing all IIIF capabilities.